 Your summer squash will keep frozen for up to 6 months.
 If wanting to freeze for longer than 6 months, I recommend blanching the squash first before prepping and freezing.
 Blanching will prevent enzymes in the squash from deteriorating and will preserve the flavor longer.

 Love this Summer Squash Lemon Bundt Cake recipe?
-Then you’ll want to check out my Rhubarb Streusel Bread, these Carrot Cake Cookie Sandwiches, and this recipe for Chocolate Chip Zucchini Muffins.
+Then you'll want to check out my other summer garden inspired recipes.

 - 2 cups sugar